 Of all the types of business insurance available as part of a full package, the core cover your business is most likely to need are the following:

 Your business needs public liability insurance if you’re in regular contact with members of the public.
 This type of cover will protect the business from the costs associated with compensation claims for injury or damage made by clients, customers or suppliers.

 Examples of industries which Hiscox provide specialist liability cover to:

 - Beauty industry and hairdressers

-If your business offers a professional service or advice to other businesses, indemnity insurance could be a sensible choice for you, or in the case of some professional bodies, legally required.
+If your business offers a professional service or advice to other businesses, indemnity insurance could be a sensible choice for you.
 This kind of cover will protect the business from legal costs and expenses incurred in your defence, if you were to make a professional mistake or alleged to have provided inadequate service.

 If you own the property that your business runs from, whether it be an office, a restaurant, a shop or even your home, office insurance is essential for covering any costs incurred by loss, damage or theft of the premises and its contents.
 If you work from home, you may want to check that your home insurance covers business property, as not all policies do.
 If you rent your business premises, it’s important to check with the landlord what is covered.